Oriental Trading Company, Inc.

 Arrange the eggs or bunnies in numerical/alphabetical order, play bingo, write simple Dolch words on the eggs or bunnies; use the patterns for easy tracing/cutting exercises, the possibilities are endless!
 (Use the patterned eggs for cutting/tracing practice also!)

-String/Yarn Glue coloured yarn/string to the egg patterns to decorate the eggs.
+String/Yarn Glue colored yarn/string to the egg patterns to decorate the eggs.

 Egg or Bunny Mobiles